amit9676/Computer-Search/README.md

 a. install the Computer Search Database.sql on your computer.

-b.
-3rd project.sln with microsoft visual studio.
+b. open 3rd project.sln with microsoft visual studio.

 c. run the program